 6. Conclusion and Recommendations

-Little research has been undertaken on the effect on residents of rotary aircraft.
-As such, long term measurements were undertaken over the months April to September 2017 around London Heliport.
-The data collected had geographic spread, fine temporal detail and was measured inside and outside the properties.
-Analysis based on current applicable criteria demonstrated the residents along the flight path were at risk from environmental noise during the day inside their dwellings [7].
+Long term measurements were undertaken over the months April to September 2017 around London Heliport, UK.
+For the first time the noise monitoring consisted of geographically spread locations, temporal detail and was measured inside and outside the monitored properties.
+Assessment based on current applicable or relevant criteria [6] demonstrated that the residents along the flight path were at risk of adverse health effects from environmental noise attributable to the operation of the heliport.

-Outside residential dwellings along the river measured noise levels were assessed as able to cause medium levels of annoyance such that each home would be eligible for sound insulation according to the Aviation Framework Policy [8].
-These noise levels in the long term would have a low to medium risk of affecting the health of residents according to ProPG: Planning and Noise guidance [6].
-It was also found that the operation of heliport would cause significant adverse impact on the residents of all properties monitored based on a BS4142 type assessment [10].
+In addition, the noise level recorded outside attributable to heliport operations at residential dwellings along the river were assessed as able to cause medium levels of annoyance such that each home would be eligible for sound insulation according to the Aviation Framework Policy [8].
+It was also found that the heliport operations would cause significant adverse impact on the residents of all properties monitored based on a BS4142 type assessment [10] and that the internal noise levels consistently exceed current design practice [7].

 The local planning condition, GLC Heliport Planning Condition 81 dBA (Max), for the Heliport was found to be regularly exceeded at residences along the river [9].

-It is recommended that any new local planning applications consider the noise produced by the Heliport operation and design in accordance to the guidance and policy considered in this report Particular attention should be focused on the design of building facades and the inclusion of balconies in any proposed developments.

-When the original planning enforcement options were set, based on 81 dBA (Max) criteria, the Heliport was located in an industry complex, where there were only a few noise sensitive locations.
-However, now there are hundreds, if not thousands, of sensitive receptors (residents).
+When the original planning enforcement conditions were set the Heliport was located in an industry complex, where there were only a few noise sensitive locations.
+In addition, other commercial heliports were in operation in London.
+Now there are hundreds, if not thousands, of sensitive receptors (residents) living along the river in newly built residential properties.
 As such it is recommended that Local Planning services review the current operation of London Battersea Heliport “Vertical Gateway to London”.

+It is recommended that any new local planning applications consider the noise attributed to the Heliport operation reported in this paper.
+It is also recommended that the design of future dwellings in the affected area by the heliport operation take into consideration the relevant guidance and policy employed in this paper.
+Particular attention should be focused on the design of building facades and the inclusion of any form of balcony in any proposed developments along the river Thames.

+Another paper will report elsewhere on the community response study

 Acknowledgements

-This research was cofounded by Wandsworth Council, Hammersmith and Fulham Council and Kensington and Chelsea Council.
-A special thanks goes to all the volunteers who kindly permission to use their dwellings for the measurements.
+This research was co-founded by Wandsworth Council, Hammersmith and Fulham Council and Kensington and Chelsea Council.
+A special thanks goes to all the volunteers who kindly gave permission to use their dwellings for the noise measurements.

 References